vanilophp/framework/README.md

 The current Vanilo release is **v0.3** and was released on Aug 19, 2018.

-Refer to the [Roadmap](https://vanilo.io/docs/master/roadmap) for more details.
+Refer to the [Roadmap](https://vanilo.io/docs/master/roadmap) for upcoming versions.

 ## Further Information